Our vision on sustainable and profitable growth

 Our financial performance is important, but must above all be sustainable.
 This means not fixating on short-term returns, but focusing on long-term performance that contributes to sustainable growth.

 Sustainable and long-term thinking also means focusing on the real local economies of the core markets in which we operate and that we do not invest, in principle, in exotic projects far beyond these markets.
 Speculative trading activities are likewise limited.

 Sustainable and long-term thinking also means that we go beyond pure financial operations and deliver initiatives that offer genuine, long-term support for the local economies in which we operate.
 The ‘Start it’ project in Belgium is an excellent example in this regard.
 We launched Start it @kbc in 2013 in response to the fact that the cost and other difficulties of creating a new business has been one of the main reasons for the decline in the number of start-ups in Flanders.
 The aim here is for KBC, together with a number of partners, to help start-ups with various aspects of doing business, such as making contacts and developing a network.

 We are committed in the long term in our core countries

-We view our presence in all our core countries (Belgium, the Czech Republic, Hungary, Slovakia, Bulgaria and Ireland) as a long-term commitment.
+We view our presence in all our core countries as a long-term commitment.
 We are not planning to increase our geographical footprint or to alter it significantly.
 We want to further optimise our current geographical presence in order to become a reference in bank-insurance in each core country.
 We will consolidate our presence in these core countries by means of organic growth or attractive acquisitions, in line with clear and strict strategic and financial criteria.

 We will strengthen our bank-insurance model